 - Watch out for black ice.

 Driving.
 Whenever you are traveling during inclement weather, be sure someone knows where you are going and at what time you expected to arrive.
 It is also a good idea to keep emergency supplies in your car in case you get stranded.
-Supplies may include several blankets, matches, candles, a clean can where you can melt snow into drinking water, a first-aid kit, dry or canned food, a can opener, tow rope, booster cables, compass, and a bag of sand or kitty litter to spread for traction if you’re stuck in the snow.
+Supplies may include several blankets, matches, candles, a clean can where you can melt snow into drinking water, a first-aid kit, dry or canned food, a can opener, tow rope, booster cables, a compass, and a bag of sand or kitty litter to spread for traction if you’re stuck in the snow.
 If possible, travel with a cellphone.
 Run the car for 10 minutes each hour to warm it up.

 Other suggestions for driving in wintery conditions include: